solid-adventure/trivial-docs/docs/guides/audits.md

 ### Note on `user_id`:

-When a user accepts an invitation to join an organization, the `user_id` field in the recorded entries in the `audit` table appears blank.
-This is because the Audited GEM relies on the presence of the `current_user` variable to track changes, and accepting an invitation via api call or console doesn't automatically set this variable.
-As a result, there is no reference for current_user, and the Audited GEM leaves the user_id as null or blank.  `current_user` is not set in any case where a user can make an API call without needing identifying `devise-tokens` or when making alterations directly through the console.
-It's important to note that this behavior is intentional and aligns with the `audits` design.
-When reviewing `audit` table records related to accepted invitations, the absence of a `user_id` is expected in these scenarios.
+The `user_id` column in each audit entry provides information about the user responsible for a change within an object.
+This column is populated when a user signs in and is typically filled in for all audit entries.
+However, there's a specific scenario where the `user_id` is left blank – when a user accepts an invitation.
+This behavior is due to the fact that accepting an invitation doesn't require a user to sign in or undergo authentication.

+To uncover the `user_id` associated with an accepted invitation, we recommend identifying the audit entry linked to the creation of an `OrgRole`.
+You can pinpoint this entry by looking for a blank or null `user_id`, along with the `CREATE` value in the `action` column and the `OrgRole` value in `autible_type` column.
+Once you've located this entry, a quick check of the `audit_changes` column will unveil the `user_id` of the user who accepted the organization invitation

 ## Interacting with Audits via Console

-The Audited GEM allows users to retrieve relevant information in regards to model changes.
+The Audited gem allows users to retrieve relevant information in regards to model changes.
 Here are two commands available to use.

 ::: tip
 To access the console, type the following: `bundle exec rails c`